sanjaypatel2525/sanjaypatel2525.github.io/_posts/2019-05-17-Spring MVC Intro.md

 * @RequestHeader

 ### @Controller Or @RestController
 Controller provide a URL to method mapping, Controller classes will be singleton and will automatically gets registered in Spring Dispatcher.
-RestController is specialy type of controller to serialize and transform(JSON,XML etc) the response object directly.
+RestController is specials type of controller to serialize and transform(JSON,XML etc) the response object directly.
 If not you would have to use **@ResponseBody** to transform the objects.

 **RequestMapping**, Request mapping is used define the URL path for that method or controller class.

-**@RequestBody**, In case you want desrialize the request object to some class you can use @RequestBody.
+**@RequestBody**, In case you want deserialize the request object to some class you can use @RequestBody.
 It transform JSON,XML to java object.

 **@RequestHeader**, In case you want capture request headers in some variable.
 {% highlight JAVA %}